Fire With Woman and Children Looking at House

 Survivors that need more help:

-• If survivors show evidence of being suicidal, psychotic, or unable to care for themselves, they should be referred to mental health professionals for support.
+• If survivors show evidence of being suicidal, psychotic, have bipolar disorder or are unable to care for themselves, they should be referred to mental health professionals for crisis counseling support.
 (This will be infrequent in most groups of survivors.)

 Final Word

-After taking this CERT class, it really made me aware of statements that are okay and not okay to say to people after a traumatic time in my friends’ lives.
-If we make a plan about mental health issues before a disaster, we will be more prepared to work through some hard moments.
-May God bless those who need to take charge in your neighborhood before the medical, fire department or emergency personnel show up to take the lead.
+After taking this CERT class, it made me aware of statements that are okay and not okay to say to people after a traumatic time in my friends’ lives.
+If we make a plan about mental health issues before a disaster, we will be more prepared to work through some challenging moments.
+May God bless those who need to take charge in your neighborhood before the medical, fire department, or other emergency personnel show up to take the lead.
 May God bless this world, Linda

 POD or Point of Distribution by Linda